dropwizard/dropwizard/dropwizard-example/README.md

 * The `PersonResource` and `PeopleResource` are the REST resource which use the PersonDAO to retrieve data from the database, note the injection of the PersonDAO in their constructors.

-As with all the modules the db example is wired up in the `initialize` function of the `HelloWorldService`.
+As with all the modules the db example is wired up in the `initialize` function of the `HelloWorldApplication`.

 # Running The Application